Accidental injury has become the

 NSC injury statistics provided in

-Injury Facts, published since 1903, help people understand what their greatest risks are.
+Injury Facts, published since 1903 and now for the first time online, help people understand what their greatest risks are.
 Our complacency has resulted in 442 deaths each day, every one of them preventable.
 We know what to do to save lives, but collectively we have failed to prioritize safety.
 NSC encourages Americans to understand their risks.

 The No. 1 Cause of Unintentional Death in America